sauvc/rulebook/rulebook.md

 - Team members may not disturb the water surface once the game starts.
 - Members of other teams are not allowed in the game area.
 - Nobody is allowed to wear any footwear near the pool area.
+- The judges may suspend the challenge if weather turns unfavorable.
+- The pool area must be evacuated in case of lightning.

 ## Disqualification